Astrology Guides

 "We need to have mostly trines and sextiles."
 Too much harmony can actually create complacency.
 Some tension (squares) drives the relationship forward.
 The ideal synastry has a mix: enough harmony to feel good, enough tension to keep both people growing.

 "Sun sign compatibility is enough."
 It's not.
 Two Leos might have incompatible Moons, clashing Venus signs, and a difficult Saturn overlay that Sun sign compatibility can't predict.
-Synastry uses the whole chart for exactly this reason.
+Synastry uses the whole chart for that reason.

 Frequently Asked Questions